Mount Rinjani Trek

 As you climb over the ridges, you get to see an active volcano—the rarest of rare sights.
 Puffs of smoke spew out of the volcano as you trek past it.
 This is Mount Barujari, the active component of the volcano, sitting inside the crater of Mount Rinjani but away from the trail.

-Mount Rinjani is also known for stunning views of the aquamarine crater lake, Segara Anak, hot springs, and beautiful waterfalls.
+Mount Rinjani is also known for stunning views of the Aquamarine Crater Lake, Segara Anak, hot springs, and beautiful waterfalls.
 The journey to Mt.
-Rinjani is an adventure and a once in a lifetime opportunity that should not be missed.
+Rinjani is an adventure and a once-in-a-lifetime opportunity that should not be missed.

 Mt Rinjani Trek Videos